mikeohio1026/mllelectronics_v3/content/post/shop_space/index.md

 * Analyzed and reviewed designs with multiple high speed signals such as MIPI, LVDS, gigabit ethernet and USB C.
 * Technologies Utilized: ESP32, Python, Fusion 360, RF Explorer, and PADs viewer.

+EE Co-op: Automation/R&D HW Development
-Electrical Engineering Co-op WardJET - Waterjet Cutting Machines : Tallmadge, Ohio May 2020 - May 2021
+WardJET - Waterjet Cutting Machines : Tallmadge, Ohio May 2020 - May 2021

 * Designed and implemented multiple data collection and analysis systems to assist with root cause analysis of clogs in cutting operations.